Requirements for travel companions, guide dogs & other assistance dogs

-Only on itineraries to/from the US, including connecting flights, it is also possible to transport a therapy or Emotional Support Animal (ESA) free of charge in the cabin (only on itineraries to/from the US, including connecting flights).
-You will require confirmation from your doctor that you require an assistance dog.
+Only on itineraries to/from the US, including connecting flights, it is also possible to transport a therapy or Emotional Support Animal free of charge in the cabin.
 Please note that the dog's suitability for transport in the aircraft cabin may be checked.

-An emotional support or psychiatric service dog must be accompanied by documentation from a licensed mental health professional stating the following:
+An emotional support or psychiatric service dog must be accompanied by documentation from a licensed mental health professional (or medical doctor) stating the following: